Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Methods: Simulating mock catalogues

 \subsection{Generation of weak lensing and clustering maps}

-In order to simulate the cosmological 3$\times$2pt signal on the sky, we next generate a set of full-sky maps of the observables contained in the 3$\times$2pt power spectra calculated at each redshift sampled from the $n(z)$ distribution.
+To simulate the cosmological 3$\times$2pt signal on the sky, we generated a set of full-sky maps of the observables contained in the 3$\times$2pt power spectra calculated at each redshift sampled from the $n(z)$ distribution.

-For the galaxy clustering component, we require the observed galaxy overdensity field $\delta_{g}(\bm{\theta})$, a scalar quantity, while for weak lensing there are three observable quantities on the sky: the scalar convergence field $\kappa(\bm{\theta})$ describing the lensing-induced magnification of a source, and the components of the spin-2 shear field, $\gamma_{1}(\bm{\theta})$ and $\gamma_{2}(\bm{\theta})$.
+For the galaxy clustering component, we require the observed galaxy overdensity field, $\delta_{g}(\bm{\theta})$, a scalar quantity, while for weak lensing, there are three observable quantities on the sky: the scalar convergence field, $\kappa(\bm{\theta})$, describing the lensing-induced magnification of a source; and the components of the spin-2 shear field, $\gamma_{1}(\bm{\theta})$ and $\gamma_{2}(\bm{\theta})$.

-These fields are generated on the sky using \texttt{HEALPix} \citep{Gorski05}, a pixelisation technique which offers the ability to represent data on the sphere.
-In order to generate the pixelised maps from the 3$\times$2pt data vector, we use the Full-sky Lognormal Astro-fields Simulation Kit (\texttt{FLASK}; \citealt{Xavier16}) which creates realisations of an arbitrary set of correlated fields on the sky from their given tomographic power spectra via Cholesky decomposition.
+These fields can be generated on the sky using \texttt{HEALPix} \citep{Gorski05}, a pixelisation technique which offers the ability to represent data on the sphere.
+To generate the pixelised maps from the 3$\times$2pt data vector, we used the Full-sky Lognormal Astro-fields Simulation Kit (\texttt{FLASK}; \citealt{Xavier16}), which creates realisations of an arbitrary set of correlated fields on the sky from their given tomographic power spectra via a Cholesky decomposition.

-While \texttt{FLASK} has the capacity to generate both lognormal and Gaussian-distributed realisations of the chosen fields, for the purposes of this work we choose to consider only Gaussian fields, on the premise that complete information of a Gaussian field is directly captured in the power spectrum.
+While \texttt{FLASK} has the capacity to generate both lognormal and Gaussian-distributed realisations of the chosen fields, for the purposes of this work, we chose to consider only Gaussian fields, on the premise that complete information of a Gaussian field is directly captured in the power spectrum.